 What parents need to know

-Parents need to know that this '90s cartoon is filled with zany situations, but the characters' responses to them hold some good messages for kids about creative thinking and solving problems.
+Parents need to know that Hey Arnold! is a '90s cartoon filled with zany situations, but the characters' responses to them hold some good messages for kids about creative thinking and solving problems.
 Overall the quirky characters comprise a likable bunch, and in particular, laid-back Arnold will strike parents as the kind of kid they'd like their own youngsters to befriend.
 There is some bullying from a loud, overbearing girl, who picks on all of her peers but singles out Arnold for the worst of it to hide her crush on him.
 Her iffy behavior is a notable hiccup in an otherwise fun cartoon for kids.
 Expect some mild playground language ("freakin'," "crap," and names like "dork" and "geek") among the classmates to be the worst of the content.

 What's the story?